COURTESY OF CHRIS PARK

 “This shows that student organizing totally works,” she said.
 “But it takes a village.”

-Jerry Nadler (D-NY) and Kathy Castor (D-FL).
+Speakers at the strike included Representatives Jerry Nadler (D-NY) and Kathy Castor (D-FL).
 Nadler, along with 94 other House Democrats, is a co-sponsor of the Green New Deal (GND).
 The GND is a proposed piece of legislation that aims to roll out labor programs so that the U.S. economy runs entirely on renewable energy sources by 2030.

 Castor, chairwoman of the House Select Committee on the Climate Crisis, announced that the committee is taking public input as it drafts a climate action bill.
 Although she did not endorse the GND, the committee’s Communications Director Aaron Huertas clarified Castor’s plans regarding the GND in an email to The News-Letter.